 - Adopted control measures are those that the APCD has formally adopted as APCD rules for inclusion into the State Implementation Plan (SIP).
 These are also adopted for the purpose of attaining the state ozone standards.
 Table 4-1 lists the control measures adopted before 2004 and Table 4-2 identifies the control measures adopted or modified within the reporting period (2004 to 2006) for this 2007 Plan. - Proposed control measures, as used in this 2007 Clean Air Plan, have a dual meaning.
-When related to attainment of the state one-hour and eight-hour ozone standards, proposed control measures are considered proposed.
-When related to maintaining the federal eight-hour ozone standard, proposed control measures are considered contingency.
-These measures are scheduled as either near-term (2007 - 2009), mid-term (2010 - 2012), or long-term (2013 - 2015).
+When related to attainment of the state 1-hour and 8-hour ozone standards, proposed control measures are considered proposed.
+When related to maintaining the federal 8-hour ozone standard, proposed control measures are considered contingency.
+These measures are scheduled as either near-term (2007 - 2009) or mid-term (2010 - 2012).
 Table 4-3 shows the proposed control measures for this 2007 Plan. - Further study measures are emission reduction techniques that the APCD plans to investigate further before making a commitment to adopt them in our next triennial plan update and revision.
-Tables 4-4 and 4-5 identify the control measures for further study.
+Tables4-4 and Table 4-5 identify the control measures for further study.